70+ dead or injured in bloody West Darfur tribal violence

 A security official confirmed to Radio Dabanga the arrest of Ambelo, the deputy commander of the RSF in West Darfur.

-The memo also requested urgent support to the affected people, the return of aid organisations and the UN-AU Mission in Darfur (Unamid) to return to the state and investigate the events.
+They also requested urgent support to the affected people, the return of aid organisations and the UN-AU Mission in Darfur (Unamid) to return to the West Darfur, and investigate the events.